-Construction of ambiguity sets plays a key role in the performance of DRO models.
-Generally, there are two ways to construct ambiguity sets in literature.
-First, ambiguity sets can be defined using descriptive statistics, such as the support information \cite{bertsimas2006persistence}, moment conditions~\citep{scarf1958min, Delage10, Goh10, Zymler13, wiesemann2014distributionally, Chen19,Bertsimas19}, shape constraints \citep{popescu2005semidefinite,van2015generalized}, marginal distributions \cite{frechet1960tableaux,natarajan2009persistency,agrawal2012price,doan2012complexity}.
-Second, a more recently popular approach that makes full use of the available data is to consider distributions within a pre-specified statistical distance from a nominal distribution, usually chosen as the empirical distribution of samples.
-Commonly used statistical distances used in literature include $\phi$-divergence~\citep{hu2013kullback, Ben13,wang2016likelihood,bayraksan2015data, Duchi21}, Wasserstein distance~\citep{pflug2007ambiguity,wozabal2012framework,Mohajerin18,zhao2018data,blanchet2019quantifying, gao2016distributionally,chen2018data, xie2019distributionally}, and maximum mean discrepancy \citep{staib2019distributionally, Kernelzhu}.
-Our proposed Sinkhorn DRO can be viewed as a variant of Wasserstein DRO.
-In the literature on Wasserstein DRO, besides the computational tractability, its regularization effects and statistical inference have also be investigated.
-In particular, it has been shown that Wasserstein DRO is asymptotically equivalent to a statistical learning problem with variation regularization \citep{gao2020wasserstein,blanchet2019robust,shafieezadeh2019regularization}, and when the radius is chosen properly, the worst-case loss of Wasserstein DRO serves as an upper confidence bound on the true loss~\citep{blanchet2019robust,blanchet2019confidence,gao2020finitesample,blanchet2021statistical} .
-Other variants of Wasserstein DRO have been explored, by combining with other information such as moment information \citep{gao2017dependence, Wang18} and marginal distributions \citep{gao2017data,eckstein2020robust}.
+\textit{On DRO models.} In the literature on DRO, there are two main approaches to constructing ambiguity sets.
+The first approach involves defining ambiguity sets based on descriptive statistics, such as support information \citep{bertsimas2006persistence}, moment conditions \citep{scarf1958min, Delage10, Goh10, Zymler13, wiesemann2014distributionally, Chen19,Bertsimas19}, shape constraints \citep{popescu2005semidefinite,van2015generalized}, marginal distributions \citep{frechet1960tableaux,natarajan2009persistency,agrawal2012price,doan2012complexity}, etc. The second approach, which has gained popularity in recent years, involves considering distributions within a pre-specified statistical distance from a nominal distribution.
+Commonly used statistical distances in the literature include $\phi$-divergence \citep{hu2013kullback, Ben13,wang2016likelihood,bayraksan2015data, Duchi21}, Wasserstein distance \citep{pflug2007ambiguity,wozabal2012framework,Mohajerin18,zhao2018data,blanchet2019quantifying, gao2016distributionally,chen2018data, xie2019distributionally}, and maximum mean discrepancy \citep{staib2019distributionally, Kernelzhu}.
+Our proposed Sinkhorn DRO can be seen as a variant of the Wasserstein DRO.
+In the literature on Wasserstein DRO, researchers have also explored the regularization effects and statistical inference of the approach.
+In particular, it has been shown that Wasserstein DRO is asymptotically equivalent to a statistical learning problem with variation regularization \citep{gao2020wasserstein,blanchet2019robust,shafieezadeh2019regularization}.
+When the radius is chosen properly, the worst-case loss of Wasserstein DRO serves as an upper confidence bound on the true loss~\citep{blanchet2019robust,blanchet2019confidence,gao2020finitesample,blanchet2021statistical}.
+Variants of Wasserstein DRO have been proposed by combining it with other information, such as moment information \citep{Wang18} or marginal distributions \citep{eckstein2020robust} to enhance its modeling capabilities.